MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-files.md

 title: Sending and receiving files from a bot
 description: Describes how to send and receive files from a bot
-keywords: teams bots files send receive ms.date: 04/17/2018
+keywords: teams bots files send receive ms.date: 05/22/2018
 ---
 # Send and receive files through your bot

 >**Note:** This feature is currently available in Developer Preview.

-Your bot can send and receive files with users in the personal (1:1) context.
+Your bot can send and receive files with users in the personal context.
 You can use this to implement expense reporting, image recognition, file archival, e-signatures, and other scenarios involving direct manipulation of file content.
 Files shared in Teams typically appear as cards, and allow rich in-app viewing.
-In channels, you can also post messages with card attachments referencing existing SharePoint files.
+In channels you can also post messages with card attachments referencing existing SharePoint files.

-## Overview

-One way of doing this is using the Microsoft Graph APIs for OneDrive and SharePoint, [as documented here](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/).
-This method requires obtaining ongoing access to the user's OneDrive folder through standard OAuth2 authorization flow.
-This documentation describes a simple alternative mechanism if you only need to send file content as a result of direct user interaction, e.g. sending a message.
+One way of sending files is using the Microsoft Graph APIs for OneDrive and SharePoint [as documented here](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/).
+This method requires obtaining ongoing access to the user's OneDrive folder through the standard OAuth2 authorization flow.
+The following sections describe a simple alternative mechanism if you only need to send file content as a result of direct user interaction such as sending a message.
 This API is provided as part of the Microsoft Teams Bot Platform.

-## Receiving files in 1:1 chat
+## Receiving files in personal chat

 When a user sends a file to your bot, the file is first uploaded to the user's OneDrive for Business storage.
 Your bot will then receive a message activity notifying you of the user upload.
-The activity will contain file metadata, such as its name and the content URL, and the content URL's expiry time (e.g. 24 hours).
+The activity will contain file metadata, such as its name and the content URL, and the content URL's expiry time (such as 24 hours).
 You can directly read from this URL to fetch its binary content.

 ### Message activity with file attachment example